Alby11/audioTranscriber/README.md

    python setup.py
    ```

-2. **Select an MP3 file**:
+2. **Select an audio file**:
    - A file dialog will pop up.
-Select the MP3 file you want to transcribe.
+Select the audio file you want to transcribe.

+3. **Optionally input a prompt**:
+   - You will be asked if you want to input a prompt to refine the transcript.
+If you choose yes, enter your prompt.

-3. **Wait for the transcription**:
+4. **Wait for the transcription**:
    - The script will split the audio file into chunks, transcribe each chunk, and save the transcription to a text file.

-4. **Find your transcription**:
+5. **Find your transcription**:
-   - The transcription will be saved in the same directory as the source audio file, with `_transcription.txt` appended to the base name.
+   - The transcription will be saved in the same directory as the source audio file, with `_raw_transcription.txt` and `_corrected_transcription.txt` appended to the base name.

 ## 🛠️ Configuration